 What Is Phonological Awareness?

-Phonological awareness is an umbrella term that refers to the different skills a child will need to make use of while learning to read.
+Phonological awareness is an umbrella term that refers to the different skills a child needs to make use of while learning to read.
 These skills include:

 You can also think of phonological awareness as understanding sounds in our language and how they relate to each other.